lorforlinux/docs.beagleboard.io/boards/beaglebone/blue/faq.rst

-There is a "Hello, World" app at https://gist.github.com/jadonk/2ecf864e1b3f250bad82c0eae12b7b64 that will get you blinking the USRx LEDS.
+There is a "Hello, World" app at https://gist.github.com/jadonk/2ecf864e1b3f250bad82c0eae12b7b64 that will get you blinking the USRx LEDs.

 The `libroboticscape
 software <https://github.com/StrawsonDesign/Robotics_Cape_Installer>`__